 To further examine specific issues or relevant changes to the field of gambling disorder research, the NCRG publishes white papers based on the peer-reviewed work of leading experts in this field.
 These white papers offer the latest news and information on gambling research and responsible gaming best practices.

-The Evolving Definition of Pathological Gambling in the DSM-5
+From Pathological Gambling to Gambling Disorder: Changes in the DSM-5

 Prepared by Christine Reilly and Nathan Smith, NCRG